 - Petitioning for graduation

 - Referrals to other college and community resources

 Advisors can also answer questions about college policies, teacher expectations, and extra-curricular activities.
 Students who need information about college and community resources that may make it easier to attend PCC will find an advisor a valuable resource.

 - When should I see an advisor?

 If you have previous college experience, bring your transcripts and course descriptions before registering for your first term.
 If you are currently enrolled, meet regularly with an advisor to make sure you're meeting your educational goals.
-Here is an enrollment process checklist for students with prior college experience.

 To make your advising session as productive as possible, you should:

 - Complete the admissions process, including application, testing and orientation.

 - Become familiar with your degree requirements by viewing the PCC catalog.

 - Spend time working out a sample schedule for the upcoming term.